SAP/open-resource-discovery/docs/spec-v1/index.md

 - <dfn id="def-ord-behavior">ORD behavior</dfn> standardizes how <a href="#def-ord-information">ORD information</a> is discovered, transported, and aggregated.

 - A <dfn id="def-system-type">system type</dfn> is the abstract type of an application or service.
 It is also known as system role ([SAP CLD](https://support.sap.com/en/tools/software-logistics-tools/landscape-management-process/system-landscape-directory.html)).
-Within the specification it is also referred to as _application and service_ for better readability.
+Within the specification it is sometimes referred to as _application and service_ for better readability.
   Since system type is an abstract concept, it is not concretely addressable.
   A [system installation](#def-system-installation) and potentially a [system instance](#def-system-instance) needs to be created and used in this case.